AlexCharlton/gl-math/README.md

 Create an orthographic projection matrix.
 If the matrix `RESULT` is given, it will be modified to contain the result.
 If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

+    [procedure] (ortho-viewport LEFT RIGHT NEAR FAR VIEWPORT-LEFT VIEWPORT-RIGHT VIEWPORT-BOTTOM VIEWPORT-TOP [RESULT])

+Create an orthographic projection matrix mapping the `LEFT`, `RIGHT`, `TOP`, `BOTTOM`, `NEAR`, `FAR` cube to a viewport of `VIEWPORT-LEFT`, `VIEWPORT-RIGHT`, `VIEWPORT-TOP`, `VIEWPORT-BOTTOM`.
+If the matrix `RESULT` is given, it will be modified to contain the result.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (perspective WIDTH HEIGHT NEAR FAR ANGLE [RESULT])

 Create an perspective projection matrix.
 If the matrix `RESULT` is given, it will be modified to contain the result.
 If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (frustum LEFT RIGHT BOTTOM TOP NEAR FAR [RESULT])

-Create a view-frustum matrix.
+Create a perspective projection matrix defined by a frustum with a near side of `LEFT`, `RIGHT`, `TOP`, `BOTTOM`, `NEAR`, and a far side at `FAR`.
+If the matrix `RESULT` is given, it will be modified to contain the result.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

+    [procedure] (frustum-viewport LEFT RIGHT BOTTOM TOP NEAR FAR VIEWPORT-LEFT VIEWPORT-RIGHT VIEWPORT-BOTTOM VIEWPORT-TOP [RESULT])

+Create a perspective projection matrix mapping the `LEFT`, `RIGHT`, `TOP`, `BOTTOM`, `NEAR`, `FAR` frustum to a viewport of `VIEWPORT-LEFT`, `VIEWPORT-RIGHT`, `VIEWPORT-BOTTOM`, `VIEWPORT-TOP`.
 If the matrix `RESULT` is given, it will be modified to contain the result.
 If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

 ### Camera functions
     [procedure] (look-at EYE OBJ UP [RESULT])